 With printers starting in the $200 range the objects you can create to improve your aquarium setup are endless.

 The problem that many printer owners now face is how to create a 3D-printed object that is aquarium safe!

-White ABS and Food-Grade PETG are the recommended filaments to use when 3D printing parts for aquariums.
-PLA filaments can break down after a few months & Nylon can absorb water and swell.
-Some colored filaments can leach dyes into the water so check for FDA-approved non-toxic 3D printing filaments.
+White ABS and Food-Grade PETG are the recommended aquarium-safe filaments to use when 3D printing parts for aquariums.
+PLA filaments are safe but can break down after a few months & Nylon can absorb water and swell.
+FDA-Approved printing filaments are great when wanting colored filaments.

 I have based this article on FDM (Fused Deposition Modeling) printers which are the most common home-based 3D printers available.

 If you would like to view some of these types of 3D printers to reference as you read, you can find a nice selection Here at Amazon.com and if you wish to look at the recommended printing filaments you can find the links for each material listed further down this article.

 Read on to find out all there is to know about Aquarium-Safe 3D Printing…

 3D printing is a process by which a plastic filament is pushed through a heated nozzle that melts the plastic as the printhead moves around the printing area.
 This creates lines of plastic that harden as they cool.
 Layers of lines are built up to form the required shape.
 Shapes are modeled in Software.

 3D printing is a process by which a plastic filament is pushed through a heated nozzle.
 This nozzle melts the plastic and the printer moves either the nozzle or the bed of the machine to ‘Draw’ a line of plastic.

 Think of the layers like a loaf of bread.
 As each layer is printed, the object begins to take shape.